HughWXY/ntools_elec/README.md

 # Electrode Localization Toolbox Manual

-developed by Hugh Wang (Xiuyuan.Wang at nyumc.org), Department of Neurology, New York University School of Medicine
+developed by Hugh Wang (Xiuyuan.Wang at nyumc.org) and Jingyun Chen (Jingyun.Chen at nyulangone.org), Department of Neurology, New York University School of Medicine

 **Attention**:
 >The Electrode Localization Toolbox was tested and only runs under 64bit Lunix or OSX (Thanks to David Groppe  for compiling the mex files under OSX 10.9.5 / 2015-6-3)